 For example, it isn't very straightforward to set a wallpaper.
 You have to install and configure a separate little program called feh in order to do so (mind you, there are alternatives).
 It took me 3 weeks to make it usable for my needs (i3-gaps, i3blocks, touchpad configuration, audio controls, fonts, colors, keybindings, etc) and during that period, I came across the Arch Linux wiki, and that was it, I had discovered the holy grail of unix configuration.

-It was only a matter of days that I came across r/unixporn, Luke Smith, DistroTube, etc. Now my computer looks like this and I have an entire repository on Github to backup and store my dotfiles in case I want to change my distro.
+Eventually, I came across r/unixporn, Luke Smith, DistroTube, etc. I watched i3wm and urxvt tutorials from Code Cast on YouTube.
+Now my computer looks like this and I have an entire repository on Github to backup and store my dotfiles in case I want to change my distro.
 I became another 'btw, I use Arch' guy, I'm constantly configuring my system, and my bookmarks have begun to rise in number exponentially.
 I discover and use new tools and open source software programs all the time AND I haven't yet gone back to the C++ book.
 I think It'll be another month or so before I resume it but there is no denying that that stupid question has taught me so much.

 If this sounds interesting to you, I recommend trying out a window manager first.
 Because of the excellent documentation that it has, my personal suggestion is to go for i3 first.
 If you like minimalism and don't mind having to patch your window manager everytime you want to extend it, go for dwm.
 If you are a Haskell fan, try xmonad.
 There are several options to choose from.
 If you need a quick comparison between features of different WMs, check out this ArchWiki page or this video from DistroTube.
 Once you get the hang of how dotfiles work, check out the unofficial guide to doing dotfiles.
 Also, just bookmark ArchWiki and GentooWiki, no matter which distro you are using.